COVID-19 pandemic in Maryland: Timeline

 A Prince George's County man in his 60s was announced to be the first death in Maryland on March 18.
 The man contracted the coronavirus through community transmission and had an underlying health problem.

 On the morning of March 19, Hogan announced that all shopping centers and entertainment venues were to close as of 5:00 pm that day, stating "This is a race against time" and he's doing everything he can to "avoid shutting down society".
-He also announced access to the BWI Airport terminals would be restricted to employees, ticketed passengers, and visitors assisting disabled passengers.
+He also announced access to the Baltimore/Washington International Airport terminals would be restricted to employees, ticketed passengers, and visitors assisting disabled passengers.
 On March 23, Hogan ordered all non-essential businesses in the state to close effective at 5:00 pm Monday to prevent further spread of COVID-19.
 He also announced initiatives to provide relief to small businesses and employees.

 On March 25, the Maryland Superintendent of Schools, Dr. Karen B. Salmon, announced the extension of the Maryland school closure from March 30 to April 26, adding on an extra 4 weeks to the school cancellation.

 On March 29, the number of confirmed COVID-19 cases in Maryland continued to rise, reaching over 1,000.
 Deaths also continued.
 On March 30, Governor Hogan issued a mandatory stay-at-home order, effective beginning at 8:00 pm EDT that evening.
 The Governor also required all individuals who have recently traveled out of the state to self quarantine for 14 days.
 Violation of the order would be punishable by a prison sentence of up to one year and/or a $5,000 fine.
 A wireless alert was also sent to all mobile devices in the state.
 Virginia's Governor Ralph Northam and the District of Columbia's Mayor Muriel Bowser issued similar orders on the same day (see COVID-19 pandemic in Virginia and in Washington, D.C.).

 On April 2, Maryland confirmed cases of COVID-19 surpassed 2,000 to at least 2,331, 346 new from the previous day; five more people had died, bringing the state's death toll to 36.
 Of the total confirmed cases, 71% were patients younger than 60.
 In a request to the federal government, Maryland state asked for more than a million masks, gloves and face shields, and 15,000 body bags.
 Per released FEMA documents, the state received 138 of 200 requested ventilators, about a third of the 778,129 face masks it requested, just 110,240 of the 421,532 N95 respirator masks it sought, well fewer than half of the 330,540 requested gloves and none of the 100,000 testing swabs it hoped to acquire to test for the virus, nor their requested body bags.
 "Overall, the oversight committee said FEMA had distributed fewer than 10% of the N95 masks and less than 1% of gloves sought collectively by Maryland, Delaware, the District of Columbia, Pennsylvania, Virginia, and West Virginia."